Efficiency is a major driving factor at Enton Farms

 “What we want to try and do is to grow as much grass as possible on the farm for conversion to milk in the vat, because Fonterra only pays us for what it can extract from the vat.
 We use a considerable amount of feed each year in the rearing and replacement of young stock, not only in the form of grass but in the form of milk which would otherwise have been supplied to Fonterra as well.”

-"Over the last two years we have taken into account how much feed we have been giving to replacement stock, which really had the potential of going into the vat, and we are now saying that it is more economical for us to have those animals grazing on land which we cannot grow milk off."
+“Over the last two years we have taken into account how much feed we have been giving to replacement stock, which really had the potential of going into the vat, and we are now seeing it is more economical for us to have those animals grazing on land which we cannot grow milk off.”

-“By sending stock to New Zealand grazing, we can improve our cash flow by putting milk directly into the vat, and getting paid for it on the 20th of every month.”
+“By sending stock to New Zealand Grazing, we can improve our cash flow by putting milk directly into the vat, and getting paid for it on the 20th of every month.”